Can you Wash Towels with Clothes? - Laundry Guide

 Hot Water for White Towels

-Hot water is best for white towels to remove stains and kill germs.
+Hot water is best for White towels to remove stains and kill germs.
 It helps get rid of dirt and keeps towels looking bright.
 Washing towels in hot water can save up to three-quarters of the energy compared to using cold water.

 Towels should be washed after every three to five uses to avoid bacteria and odor buildup.
 Also, using the right amount of detergent helps keep white towels bright.